A commentary on corporal punishment prompted me to share my experiences.

 The reason is obvious because the child complies out of fear, although not necessarily all the time.
 Children can go back to their old self when the disciplinarians are not around, especially for those who have yet to understand the connection between their actions and consequences (due to a lack of thoughtful counselling).

-It has been reported that there can be severe and lasting consequences for using physical force on the children.
+It has been reported that there can be severe and lasting consequences of using physical force on children.
 These studies have shown that mental illnesses in adults are somewhat linked to such punishment during childhood times.

 In a groundbreaking research, Professor Straus from University of New Hampshire found that children who are spanked tend to have lower IQs.

 Why I Stopped Caning My Kids

 4 years ago, I gave up the cane because I couldn’t bear to see my teary-eyed children pleading before me.
 Spanking did not permanently correct their behaviour, and that led me to re-evaluate my disciplinary strategy.

 For any disciplinary method to work well, parents need to get the children’s attention first.
 Without the power of the cane, I found myself lacking in this area.
 For me, I shouted more, used a harsher and angrier tone to get my children’s attention.